oess/django-caddstat/README.rst

 ----

 If you find a bug please send feedback via the app `itself <http://caddstat.eyesopen.com/feedback/>`_, or log an `issue <https://github.com/oess/django-caddstat/issues>`_.
-If you know how to fix the bug feel free to make to fork the repo and submit a pull request, see below.
+If you know how to fix the bug feel free to fork the repo and submit a pull request, see below.

 Contributing